euan-forrester/photo-recommender/README.md

 As you fave photos from within the app, it automatically pulls more data from Flickr based on your new favorites and updates your recommendations in near-realtime.
 Refresh at any time to see new photos!

+The central concept behind these recommendations is based on a system called Flexplore written by Lars Pohlmann back around 2008: https://www.flickr.com/groups/flexplore/

 ## Technical details

 The system is designed to be horizontally-scalable and handle many users simultaneously.